tldr-pages/tldr/pages/linux/zramctl.md

 # zramctl

 > Setup and control zram devices.
+> Use `mke2fs` to format zram devices to partitions.

 - Check if zram is enabled:

 `lsmod | grep -i zram`

-- Enable zram with 2 devices:
+- Enable zram with 2 devices.
+Use `zramctl` to configure the devices further:

 `sudo modprobe zram num_devices={{2}}`